WambuaJoe/Python/README.md

 # Python Random Module
 built-in module that can be used to generate random numbers that are pseudo-random - they are not truly random

+# Slicing strings
+this syntax can be used to return a range of characters

+#String format
+takes passed arguments, formats them and places them in string where placeholders {} are